What are roaming charges?

 1) Since July 2014 you can use a different provider.
 You can have a contract with one operator, for national services, and another with a separate operator, for roaming, so check if this may be a better option.

-2) Use free Wi-Fi wherever you can!
+2) For safety turn roaming off!
+Phones will always try and connect to any signal so you could be connected without even knowing!
 When out and about make use of any free Wi-Fi, saving picking up voicemails for example.

 3) If you’re not using Wi-Fi, avoid using data-heavy activities such as watching videos, updating social media with photos or downloading music.
 If you are checking emails, avoid opening large attachments.